-Lacosamide Accord is not recommended for children aged under 2 years with epilepsy characterised by the occurrence of partial-onset seizure and not recommended for children aged under 4 years with primary generalised tonic-clonic seizures.
+Lacosamide Accord is not recommended for children aged under 4 years.
 This is because we do not yet know whether it will work and whether it is safe for children in this age group.

 Other medicines and Lacosamide Accord

 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.